a-sit-plus/signum/docs/docs/supreme.md

 ## Key Management
-The provider enables creating, loading and deleting signing keys.
+The provider enables creating, loading, and deleting signing keys.
+In addition, it is possible to create a signing key (and a signer) from a `CryptoPrivateKey`.

 ### Key Generation
 A key's properties cannot be modified after its creation.